-Dr. Linahan joined the Madonna family in 2013 and serves as the Chair of the Religious Studies and Philosophy Department.
+Dr. Linahan joined the Madonna family in 2013 and serves as the Director of the Religious Studies and Philosophy Programs and of the Master of Arts in Pastoral Ministry Program.
 Prior to coming to Madonna, she was a visiting associate professor at Saint Bonaventure University in Western New York for five years.
 For seven years prior to that, she was a member of the faculty of St. Francis de Sales Seminary in Milwaukee, where she served as the Interim Academic Dean for one year.
 She completed her Ph.D. in Religious Studies at Marquette University, with a concentration in Systematic Theology and secondary emphases in Biblical and Historical Theology.

 M.U.P., Wayne State University

 M.A., University of Michigan

 Rev. Morris has been a full time faculty member of Madonna University in the Religious Studies and Philosophy Programs and the Master of Arts in Pastoral Ministry Program since 2013.
 Prior to his full time status Rev. Morris served as adjunct faculty at Madonna from 2010 to 2012.
 Rev. Morris is a priest of the Archdiocese of Detroit.